axelvaldez/radical-companies/_posts/rhatchery.live/2023-04-28-edgar-hörz-being-aware.markdown

  <p>That&rsquo;s how innovations happen.</p>

 <h1>Translation</h1>
- <p>The <span class='_paradigm'>Fiat</span> system and the harm that it does to people and businesses has become visible to Edgar.
+ <p>The  system and the harm that it does to people and businesses has become visible to Edgar.
 Not all of it, but probably enough.</p>
- <p>His new business has a <span class='_paradigm'>Fiat</span> hierarchy in place, but he feels that it is inconsequential.
+ <p>His new business has a  hierarchy in place, but he feels that it is inconsequential.
 As his business grows, Edgar will discover that hierarchy may grow and create a bureaucracy around itself.
 I am hoping that he will not let it go that far, and if he does, that he will figure it out sooner rather than later.</p>

 {% include related.html %}